 Director of Science Policy, Mississippi River Delta Restoration

-Areas of expertise: Large-scale restoration and protection planning, science communication, natural resources management and policy, and science-based decision making, including ecosystem services
+Areas of expertise: Ecosystems, large-scale restoration and protection planning, science communication, natural resources management and policy, science-based decision making, ecosystem services, natural infrastructure, rivers and deltas

 Natalie was a Senior Scientist for Louisiana’s Coastal Protection and Restoration Authority, where she served as the project manager for the 2017 Coastal Master Plan, the technical lead and science communicator for the 2012 Coastal Master Plan, diversion coordinator, and liaison with The Water Institute of the Gulf and academic institutions.